 The periods in the modern periodic table

-The periods include the elements of the different properties, and they have the same number of energy levels.
+The periods include elements of different properties, and they have the same number of energy levels.

-By increasing the atomic number for the elements of the period, the atomic size decreases, the electronegativity increases, and the metallic property decreases till we reach the metalloid, then the nonmetallic property increases.
+By increasing the atomic number for the elements of the period, the atomic size decreases, the electronegativity increases, and the metallic property decrease till we reach the metalloid, then the nonmetallic property increases.